enqueuer-land/enqueuer/README.md

 Events are hook methods executed by enqueuer when an action occurs on publishers, subscriptions or requisitions.
 This is where you'll write your tests.
 In its `assertions` field.
-Depending on the event's owner, there may be a variable called `publisher`, `subscription` or `requisition`.
+There will be a variable called `this` and, depending on the event's owner, it has an alias `publisher`, `subscription` or `requisition`.
 You're free to explore them however you want, even doing things like this:

     publisher.parent.subscriptions[0].timeout = 1000;

 #### hooks

-There are three hook events available:
+By default, there are three hook events available:

 **onInit**
 Available in requisitions, publishers and subscriptions.
 It gets executed as soon as the test is initialized.